Wasim-T/Wasim_AI_Portfolio/Projects_and_CaseStudies/README.md

-# Research Projects
-Notes and Projects and Case Studies in AI Assurance and Governance.
+# Projects & Case Studies

+Non-confidential summaries of professional projects demonstrating outcomes, controls, and governance impact.
+Use the template for consistency.